 We know the feeling of guilt from cooking too much dinner and having a significant amount of leftovers to deal with.
 But rather than considering it as a waste, why don’t you find out the best and safest ways to store and eat your hard work?

 Established in 1985, Puri Pangan Utama stands as one of Bali’s most reliable and reputable food distributor.
 Being pioneers in frozen goods, the company practices professional handling of the food and are committed to delivering quality food products.
-Below you will find advice about storing left overs or standard food storage that we believe is the most effective way.
+Below you will find advice about storing left overs or standard food storage tips that we believe are the most effective way.

 What goes in the fridge?

 There are some foods that are meant to be refrigerated in order to slow down any bacterial or germ growth present on the food keeping it fresh and extending its life.

 You can differentiate them by looking out for the “use by” date or “keep refrigerated” label that are usually found on dairy products, raw meat, frozen food, and ready meals.
 It is ideal to cool down any leftovers as quickly as possible (advised within 2 hours) then continue to refrigerate and eat them within two days.

 When storing food in the fridge, avoid putting open tin cans as the food may develop a metallic taste.
 The safest way is to transfer the food contents to a zip lock or BPA free plastic box.